How to Flip a House

 Instead, a hard money loan is an option for real estate investors and flippers to get financing quicker than a conventional loan.
 Even though these loans have easier requirements, expect to pay higher interest rates.

-» MORE: How to finance home renovations
+» LEARN: How to finance home renovations

-The pros and cons of house flipping
+Pros and cons of house flipping

 House flipping can earn a lot of cash within a short time frame if you find the right property, renovation team and buyer.
 However, flipping houses can also be financially risky, especially if it’s your first time or you’re buying and selling in uncertain market conditions.